 The Peer-Led Undergraduate Studying (PLUS) Program offers structured study groups for specific upper-level courses (see PLUS Supported Courses).
 Students do not need to register and may attend their course’s study groups at any point in the semester to review for an exam, discuss confusing concepts, or work through practice problems.
 Students of the course also have the option to volunteer for the program as a facilitator of one of these groups, resulting in even more consistent engagement with the professor and course material.

-PLUS is free and open to students enrolled in supported sections and typically begins the third week of the semester.
+The program is free and open to all students in the course.
+Facilitator selection typically occurs in the first week of classes, and PLUS study groups typically begin the third week of the semester.

-PLUS supports challenging courses during long semesters for a variety of departments on campus, including accounting, biology, and social work.
+LUS supports challenging courses during long semesters for various departments on campus, including accounting, biology, history, and electrical and computer engineering.
 Supported courses vary by semester and are added to the program by request.
-To add PLUS to your course, contact Leta Moser.
+To add PLUS to your course, contact Elliot Lopez-Finn.